3 Signs You’ve Got a Boring Brand

 Boring Brand Alert: Giving grandiose, hard-to-follow instructions without making those actionable for your ideal client.

 Instead, break it down.
 Think of one very small step that your ideal client can take that would create a win.
-That win is likely to bring her back to wanting more from you.
+That win is likely to bring them back to wanting more from you.

 Here’s what you can do: Make sure that your blogs, your videos, and other content have a specific instructions to your client, so they can see your proposed solutions.
 (It might start out with a phrase like ‘here’s what you can do’… this is SO meta-!! 🙂